 The elements of an adverse possession action involve terms that a special legal meaning that may differ from their standard definitions.
 The standard elements and their meaning are as follows:

-Actual - You actually acted in the manner of an owner of the property.
+Actual: The person in possession of actually acted in the manner of an owner of the property.

-One does not have to exclude others from the land in order to claim "exclusive" use, but during the statutory period the person claiming title by adverse possession must have been the only person to treat the land in the manner of an owner.
+One does not have to exclude others from the land in order to claim exclusive use, but during the statutory period the person claiming title by adverse possession must have been the only person to treat the land in the manner of an owner.

-Hostile - Hostility exists where a person possesses the land of another intending to hold to a particular recognizable boundary regardless of the true boundary line.
-That is, possession is "hostile" to the title owner's interest in the property.
-You cannot claim "adverse possession" if you are engaged in the permissive use of somebody else's land.
+Hostile: Hostility exists where a person possesses the land of another intending to hold to a particular recognizable boundary regardless of the true boundary line.
+That is, possession is hostile to the title owner's interest in the property.
+You cannot claim adverse possession if you are engaged in the permissive use of somebody else's land.

-It may be possible to claim adverse possession even if there is a transfer of ownership through the principle of "tacking" - for example, a former owner's twelve years of adverse possession can be "tacked" to the present owner's eight years, for a cumulative twenty years of adverse possession.
+It may be possible to claim adverse possession even if there is a transfer of ownership through the principle of tacking, a legal term for combining successive periods of possession to satisfy the statute of limitations.
+For example, if a former owner's twelve years of adverse possession can be tacked to the present owner's eight years, the current owner may claim a twenty year period of continuous adverse possession.

 Non-Exclusive Use - Although it is conceded that the claimant engaged in some use of the property, it is alleged that others (usually the property owner) also used the property in a manner consistent with that of the landowner.